KDE/documentation-develop-kde-org/content/hig/layout/alignment.md

 text, images, controls in user interfaces.
 Alignment is an element of visual design that is easy to miss when done properly and easy to spot when it is not.
-Plasma seeks to achieve strong visual alignment in applications so that users don\'t have to wonder where elements on a page should go.
+Plasma seeks to achieve strong visual alignment in applications so that users don't have to wonder where elements on a page should go.
 Plasma seeks simplicity in alignment first.

 Alignment in Plasma is: